nsobczak/Restart-your-meal/README.md

 ## Aim of the game

 **Aim of the game:** Survive on a desert island.
 Desert ?
 Or maybe not.
-Ghosts may come bother you in your search for food
+Ghosts from your previous meals may come bother you in your search for food

 ## Rules